Useful information FAQs.

 Operating a Geothermal plant

-• Vapour can be released during the testing period, after drilling has been completed – this is almost pure water vapour and poses no danger.
+• Vapour can be released during the testing period, after drilling has been completed – this is pure water vapour and poses no danger.

 • The same heat transfer media used in refrigerators and air conditioning systems are used in geothermal power generation systems.
 Usage and safety regulations apply to them.